SysKitTeam/docs-point/docs/reporting/analytics-reports.md

 ## Site Structure Report

-The Site Structure report provides the option to check the hierarchical structure for sites down to the file level.
+The Site Structure report allows you to view the hierarchical structure of sites down to the file level.

 Use this report to display the structure of the SharePoint environment.